 Zika virus infects people through the bite of a mosquito and can cause fever, rash, joint pain, and conjunctivitis.
-Zika infection can cause serious birth defects in pregnant women, and the virus can be transmitted sexually.
+Zika infection can cause serious or fatal birth defects in the children of pregnant women, and the virus can be transmitted sexually.
 Travel-related cases of Zika virus infection have been confirmed in Mississippi.
 No locally-transmitted cases have been reported in the state.

 |Pregnant Women||For Travelers||Prevention||Health Professionals|